holgi/gitwig-package/readme.md

 - the rerendering of the site will not delete old items first. this is intentional.
 - the deploy directory should not be under git control.
 - if a path to a linked file - like an image - does not contain a slash `/`, the path will be prepended with the setting of `media_prefix`.
 Just write your content normally and put all linked stuff in the `static/media` directory.
 - all headers must be set in a blog post.
+When you use the `gitwig-inbox` command, missing header fields will be added to your posts in the inbox.

 todos
 -----

-Make it easier to write blog posts :-) Currently the blog posts must be written including all headers and put in the right directory.
-That's not nice.

-For the next step I will include an `inbox` folder, where new blog posts and related media files can be stored.
-The headers of the posts will be automatically added accordingly and the media files moved to the target folder.

-I still think about a possibility to add a cron based mail inbox…
+- I still think about a possibility to add a cron based mail inbox…
+- and of cause a better documentation.
+As always. (will propably never happen, as always :-)

 ---